Teams, tales and tips – a guide to the local game

 Walking around the pleasant, mainly pedestrianised centre of Paderborn, an hour east of Dortmund in North-Rhine Westphalia, and you’d be forgiven for not noticing that flagship club SC Paderborn 07 recently spent a year in the most popular league in Europe.

-Around focal Markt, tacky Marienstraße and busy Kamp, few businesses sport the signature blue, white and black of SC Paderborn.
+Here, around focal Markt, tacky Marienstraße and busy Kamp, few businesses sport the signature blue, white and black of SC Paderborn.
 Nearby Bielefeld, whose Arminia have more than a century of tradition, don’t even consider Paderborn rivals – that honour goes to Prueßen Münster.

-Then again, as SC Paderborn 07, the club haven’t been around too long – since ’87, in fact.
+Then again, as SC Paderborn 07, the club hasn’t been around too long – since ’87, in fact.
 Yes, the 07 refers to 1907, but this is the year that Arminia Neuhaus were founded, the start of a long and rather complicated saga.

 Arminia, the first club to be formed in the Paderborn area, became Concordia in 1910 and SV07 Neuhaus in 1919, who amalgamated with TuS Sennelager in 1973 to form Tus Schloß Neuhaus.